This Healthy Homemade Ketchup is smooth, tangy, and just the right amount of sweet-made with dates instead of refined sugar.

 - Blend the mixture until completely smooth, adding extra water as needed to adjust the texture.
 Taste, add salt as needed, and give it one final blend.

-Serve this healthy homemade ketchup alongside my crispy baked tofu for the perfect sweet, tangy, and protein-packed combo.
+Serve healthy homemade ketchup alongside my Panko Tofu for the perfect sweet, tangy, and protein-packed combo.

 - Storage: Refrigerate in an airtight container for up to 1 week.